Trevonn/BashScripts/README.md

 # Bash Scripts
-A place to work and keep track of my bash scripts
+A place to work on and keep track of my bash scripts